 Salt is necessary for a healthy diet.
 Our bodies need iodine, and salt is the main source of iodine that we get on a regular basis.
 Too much salt is a problem, and it can lead to high blood pressure.
 A prepper doesn’t need high blood pressure, especially during already stressful situations.
 High blood pressure can lead to strokes and heart attacks – yikes!

 Certain brands of canned meat you find at the store, such as the infamous Spam, contains 1.6 grams of salt for each slice.
 That’s 80% of the recommended daily intake of salt in one slice.

 Then, there are the fats.
-Now, fats are a good thing because everyone needs fats in their diet, but canned meats are mostly saturated fats.
+Now, fats are a good thing because they’re an essential macronutrient to any diet, but canned meats are mostly saturated fats.
 That is better than trans fats, but you can find healthier fats to put into your diet, even in a SHTF situation.

 Take a look at the label before you purchase meat at the store.
 Some cans are 70 to 80 percent fats.
 That’s crazy!

 Average Lifespan of Commercially Canned Meats

 Except for infant formula, no government regulation states that companies must be an expiration date on their products.
 One of the biggest mistakes preppers make is forgetting that their food can go bad, which is why food rotation is essential.
 You don’t want to reach for a can of soup after a disaster only to discover that they are all inedible.